w3c/webcodecs/explainer.md

 videoElem.srcObject = new MediaStream([audioWriter.track, videoWriter.track]);

 // Finally the decoders are created and the encoded media is piped through the decoder
-// and into the TrackerWriters which conver them into MediaStreamTracks const audioDecoder = new AudioDecoder({codec: 'opus'});
+// and into the TrackerWriters which converts them into MediaStreamTracks. const audioDecoder = new AudioDecoder({codec: 'opus'});
 const videoDecoder = new VideoDecoder({codec: 'vp8'});
 encodedAudio.pipeThrough(audioDecoder).pipeTo(audioWriter.writable);